Gleyber Torres Preview, Player Props: Yankees vs. Tigers

 Gleyber Torres At The Plate

-- Torres has 134 hits and an OBP of .339 to go with a slugging percentage of .455.
-All three of those stats rank first among New York hitters this season.
+- Torres leads New York with 136 hits and an OBP of .341, plus a team-best slugging percentage of .463.

-- Among the qualifying batters, he ranks 43rd in batting average, while his on-base percentage ranks 49th and he is 56th in slugging.
+- Among the qualifying hitters, he ranks 41st in batting average, while his on-base percentage ranks 42nd and he is 44th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.